zaza-op/Valorant-Match-Predictor/README.md

 - **Statistical significance:** p < 0.000001

 ---
-## ▶️ Run Here!
-Devloped interactible web-app to test on specific matches within test data set, as well as customize test/train split & dataset dates.

 ## 💻 Installation

-If you're interested with playing around with the model or testing out new features:
+If you're interested in playing around with the model or testing out new features:

 ```bash
 git clone https://github.com/zaza-op/valorant-match-predictor